phoenix-rtos/phoenix-rtos-doc/kernel/vm/README.md

 ## Chapter information

-In this chapter main functions of the Phoenix-RTOS memory management are discussed.
+In this chapter main functions of Phoenix-RTOS memory management are discussed.

 ## See also